-What is the maximum amount I can contribute to the Scheme?
+What is the maximum amount I as an employee can contribute to the Scheme?

-Due to the favourable tax regime applying to pension contributions and the tax-free returns they earn, the Revenue has limited the amount you can contribute to your Scheme.
+Due to the favourable tax regime applying to pension contributions and the tax-free returns they earn, Revenue has limited the amount you can contribute to your Scheme.
 The maximum contribution you can make is limited to the following:

-- · The level needed to provide the maximum benefit entitlements allowed by the Revenue. - An annual contribution limit based on your age and salary, taking into account any contributions you may be making to the Main Scheme and the AVC Scheme (if applicable).
+- The level needed to provide the maximum benefit entitlements allowed by the Revenue. - An annual contribution limit based on your age and salary, taking into account any contributions you may be making to the Scheme.

-This means that the maximum percentage of salary you may personally contribute to both the Main Scheme and the AVC Scheme (if applicable) and claim tax relief is outlined in the table below.
-These limits do not include your employer's contributions.
+This means that the maximum percentage of salary you may personally contribute to the Scheme and claim tax relief on is as outlined in the table below.